Giving My Talk

 Before thinking about how to give a good talk, it's worth asking why you're giving one.
 The reasons matter more than you might think.

-Beyond that, there are less visible motivations to give talk that I find equally valuable.
+Beyond that, there are less visible motivations to give a talk, the preparation is being one of them.
 I often accept invitations simply to force myself to read and understand something I've been putting off.
-Preparing a talk is one of the best ways to learn, and for me, that alone is reason enough.
+Preparing a talk is one of the best ways to learn, and that alone is often reason enough.

 This is because giving a talk deepens your understanding.
 There are roughly four levels: you read something and think you understand it (you don't); you can solve exercises and think you really understand it (you still don't); you can explain it to an expert (getting closer); and finally, you can explain it to a complete layman or a five-year-old.
 Even then, you probably don't fully understand it, but that's the point.
 Each new viewpoint is a new angle on the same problem, and the process of finding explanations across all of them is itself what deepens understanding.